-During the year under review, there has been no change in the composition of Audit Committee.
-As on 31st March, 2022, the Audit Committee comprises of 4 Directors / Members out of which 3 are Independent Directors.
+During the year under review, there has been no change in the composition of the Audit Committee.
+As on 31st March, 2023, the Audit Committee comprises of 4 Directors / Members out of which 3 are Independent Directors.
 Mr. Ambarish R. Sodha, Chairman of the Audit Committee is a Chartered Accountant and all the Members of the Audit Committee are professionals, experienced and possess sound knowledge of finance and accounting practices.

-During the Financial Year 2021-22, four (4) Audit Committee Meetings were held on June 14, 2021, August 12, 2021, November 3, 2021 and January 21, 2022 through Video conferencing in accordance with aforesaid MCA

-Notifications and SEBI circulars and the maximum time gap between any two consecutive Audit Committee Meetings of the Company did not exceed 120 days.
-The time gap between Audit Committee meetings held on February 9, 2021 and June 14, 2021 was within the relaxation / extension of maximum time gap vide MCA and SEBI circulars issued from time to time.
+During the Financial Year 2022-23, five (5) Audit Committee Meetings were held on April 21, 2022; May 25, 2022; August 8, 2022; November 8, 2022 and February 9, 2023 through Video conferencing.
+The maximum time gap between any two consecutive Audit Committee Meetings of the Company did not exceed 120 days.